Inuyasha the Movie: Fire on the Mystic Island: Plot

 Ai brings the group to a village where they meet the children and learn that Asagi will sacrifice herself to the Cauldron of Resonance, arguing that her death will allow the others to live a little longer.
-They all follow Asagi to the Cauldron, which Inuyasha and Asagi are pulled into after he attempts to destroy it.
+They follow Asagi to the Cauldron, which Inuyasha and Asagi are trapped inside after he attempts to destroy it.
 On the outside, the rest of the gang and the children try to open the doors while Inuyasha meets Lady Kanade, a priestess who fought the War Gods 50 years ago.
 She explains how she attempted to destroy them by taking their power spheres with her into the Cauldron at the cost of her life, only for the Gods to resort to sacrificing half-demons to the Cauldron so they could slowly regain their power.

-She gives Inuyasha a box containing the four power spheres and her remaining strength in exchange for him destroying the Cauldron and saving the children.
+Lady Kanade gives Inuyasha a box containing the four power spheres and her remaining strength in exchange for him destroying the Cauldron and saving the children.
+Inuyasha and Asagi free themselves and destroy the Cauldron, the damage of which breaks Kagome's bow and arrow kit.
+The Kikyō look-alike ambushes Inuyasha after exiting the orb, stealing the power spheres and releasing them to the Four War Gods.

-Inuyasha and Asagi free themselves and destroy the Cauldron, the damage of which breaks Kagome's bow and arrow set.
-Inuyasha is then attacked by the Kikyō look-alike after it exits the orb, stealing the power spheres and releasing them to the Four War Gods.
-The group then splits up; Inuyasha faces off against Kikyō's doppelgänger, Miroku and Sango fly on Kirara to battle Jūra and Gōra, and Kagome, Shippo, and the children attempt to make a raft for everyone to escape the island, only to be confronted by Ryūra.
+The group splits up for battle; Inuyasha fights against Kikyō's doppelgänger, Miroku and Sango fly on Kirara take on Jūra and Gōra, and Kagome, Shippo, and the children attempt to make a raft for everyone to escape the island, only to be confronted by Ryūra.
 Meanwhile, Sesshomaru defeats Kyōra, leaving the others to deal with the remaining War Gods.
-Inuyasha is saved by the real Kikyō after she destroys her doppelgänger, and she leaves behind her bow and arrow.
+Inuyasha is saved by the real Kikyō after she destroys her doppelgänger, leaving behind her bow and arrow.

 Inuyasha returns to the shore to kill Ryūra.
 After Miroku, Sango and Kirara destroy Jūra, they help Inuyasha defeat Gōra.
-However, back on shore, the power spheres combine to form a new War God, with the only way to defeat it being a combination of Kagome's sacred arrow and Inuyasha's Backlash Wave attack.
+Back on shore, the power spheres combine to form a new War God, with the only way to defeat it being a combination of Kagome's sacred arrow and Inuyasha's Backlash Wave attack.
 After one of the children, Shion, is guided to find Kikyō's arrow by the island's fireflies containing the spirits of those who were sacrificed, Kagome and Inuyasha use their powers to destroy the final War God once and for all, removing the four scars from those who were marked with them.
-They all escape the island's destruction on the raft, putting its myth to rest.
+The group escapes the island's destruction on the raft, putting its myth to rest.
 The children, after residing temporarily at Kaede's village, bid farewell to Inuyasha and his friends to pursue their freedom.